 Elizabeth: Even though Auburn and the Auburn system became a huge part of penology theory in the United States, it was pretty heavily criticized even at the time.
 Pennsylvania system supporters were horrified at the Auburn system, and some critics in Europe.
 An influential English reformer named William Roscoe was so disgusted by the system that he complained about it to the Marquis de Lafayette, who was in the midst of his triumphant tour of the United States, hoping that the old war hero could change some minds as he made his way around the young nation.
 Even some prison managers in New York – specifically at Newgate in NYC – were critical of the system.

 Sarah: But at the same time, many others latched on to aspects of the Auburn system.
 And this is really fascinating.
 A New England reformer named Louis Dwight, the leader of the Prison Discipline Society, loooooooved the Auburn system.
 He thought it was magnificent.
 He actually thought it was so ingenious he suggested that it be used in all sorts of different kinds of situations.
-He designed a plan for a school that would, get this, have individual rooms for children that would built in such a way that they could all be observed from a central location.
+He designed a plan for a school that would, get this, have individual rooms for children that were built in such a way that they could all be observed from a central location.
 He wrote, the “unceasing vigilance” of Auburn “afforded a principle of very extensive application to families, schools, academics, colleges, factories, mechanics shops.”
 He was trying to sell the very central idea of the panopticon – that it is used in all these different settings in all these slightly different ways.
 It just sort of blows my mind.

 Elizabeth: Dwight spent years advocating for the Auburn system.
 He visited legislators and emphasized how cheap the system could be compared to the Pennsylvania system.
 By 1833, new prisons in Maine, new Hampshire, Vermont, Massachusetts, Connecticut, DC, Virginia, Tennessee, Louisiana, Missouri, Illinois, Ohio, and Ontario, CA. Conversely, the Pennsylvania system was only being used in PA, New Jersey, and Maryland.